 Luckily between me and my wife Anna, we had enough knowledge in HTML to make a website.
 This is my website and we also have another website (it is about kitchen utensils).

 It is because of Anna that the Schwinn serial number lookup tool exists, and she also did virtually all of the catalogs.
 I would buy a catalog on Ebay and Anna would transcribe the catalogs words and I would scan and crop images.
 She had the lions share of the work though and I would just not have been able to do it without her (I type with two fingers).

-This site is made great through the generosity of Schwinn enthusiasts who share their experience, photos and time.
+This site is made great through the generosity of Schwinn enthusiasts who have shared their experience, photos and time.
 We want to thank the Schwinn company who made such rich catalogs and documentation in the first place.